 Additionally, the P2502W appears to have a spot for an Ethernet port in the back, but since it's blocked off in this model, you can't plug anything in.

-To connect to the Pantum P2502W via the mobile app, you have to press the "WiFi" button to print a setup sheet.
-You can then scan the printed QR code to connect the printer to the mobile app.
-Alternatively, the setup sheet tells you to select "More", then "Configure printer WiFi", but you can't find this option in the iOS or Android apps.
+Even something as simple as connecting the Pantum P2502W to the mobile app is tedious.
+You have to press the "WiFi" button to print a setup sheet and scan the printed QR code to connect the printer.
+While the setup sheet says you can also connect by selecting "Configure printer WiFi", this option doesn't exist on the app.

 We tested the Pantum P2502W in black.
 It's also available in a white color scheme.
 It's closely related to other printers in the P2500 series, including the P2500W and P2509W.
 Models without the "W" like the P2500 and P2509 only support a USB-A to USB-B connection and don't have Wi-Fi connectivity.
 All the printers in the model line perform similarly, but each uses a different toner cartridge.

 The Pantum P2502W is a print-only laser model that prints only in black and white.
 Compared to other monochrome print-only models, its build quality is far worse, and it takes much longer to warm up and begin printing.
 However, its page yields are similar to much more expensive models, and it prints faster than other models in its price range.
 Unfortunately, its flimsy build, issues with paper feeding and paper output, difficult-to-use mobile app, and limited connectivity options mean that other models are likely more reliable and stress-free to use.

 The Pantum P2502W and the HP LaserJet Pro M15w are both monochrome print-only models that use laser technology to print.
 The HP is better for family use as it's easier to set up, and its mobile app is much more reliable.
 The Pantum has a similar page yield and cost-per-print, but even though it prints faster, it has issues handling and outputting paper when printing that make it inconvenient to use.